Wipe Out - 99% Invisible

 Toilets were moving inside of houses and they were now being connected to sewer systems that flushed with water.
 But the problem was that indoor toilets were very finicky, and if you were going to flush with what you wiped with it had to be very delicate like Gayetty’s paper.
 Gayetty pivoted the marketing for his paper entirely, rather than focusing on health, he focused on the sensitivity of indoor plumbing.

 But a competing businessman named Seth Wheeler is the one credited with creating toilet paper as we know it today — in a roll and with sheets.
-“Wheeler came up with the idea of perforation first, and it wasn’t in connection with toilet paper—It was in connection with wrapping paper.”
-Blumer explains.
+“Wheeler came up with the idea of perforation first, and it wasn’t in connection with toilet paper.
+It was in connection with wrapping paper,” Blumer explains.
 “He thought that it would be very convenient for stores to be able to pull off a sheet of paper and rip it along a perforation.”

 Wheeler would go on to patent all sorts of toilet paper-related innovations, some more sensible than others, including a role with hexagonal sheets, which he thought would be easier to tear.